nickhand/classylss/README.rst

     export FFTW_INC=/path/to/fftw/include
     export FFTW_DIR=/path/to/fftw/lib

 and then the ``classylss`` package can be installed using

 .. code:: bash

     export CFLAGS='-std=c++11 -fopenmp'; pip install .

+If ``CLASS`` is not built succesfully, the installation will crash.
+In this case, the user can edit the default configuration variables in ``depends/class.cfg``, which are used when building the ``CLASS`` library.

 This procedure has been tested on Mac and Linux machines.

 To verify that the installation has succeeded, run: